 Simple Miso Soup

-Looking for a traditional Japanses restaurant-style miso soup?
+Looking for a traditional Japanese restaurant-style miso soup?
 This vegan miso soup is quick and easy to make.
-It has a dashi (seaweed) broth and tofu.

 - Prep Time: 5 minutes